boniface/corda/docs/source/api-contracts.rst

 ``verify()`` is executed in a sandbox.
-It does not have access to the enclosing scope, and is not able to access the network or perform any other I/O. It only has access to the properties defined on ``TransactionForContract`` when deciding whether a transaction is valid.
+It does not have access to the enclosing scope, and is not able to access the network or perform any other I/O. It only has access to the properties defined on ``TransactionForContract`` when establishing whether a transaction is valid.

 The two simplest ``verify`` functions are the one that accepts all transactions, and the one that rejects all transactions.